‘It was like coming out of a horror film’ – mother describes escaping Grenfell

 Mouna El Ogbani bolted down 11 storeys with her husband and their three young children.

-A Grenfell Tower resident has described escaping from the burning building with her three young children in tow as “like coming out of a horror film”.
+A Grenfell Tower resident has described escaping from the burning building with her three young children as “like coming out of a horror film”.

 Describing her escape route to the Grenfell Tower Inquiry, Ms El Ogbani said: “It was really horrific.